chicomcastro/Sprite-Color-Switcher/README.md

 # Sprite-Color-Switcher
-A little tool for changing sprites colors quickly on Unity by demand
+A little tool for changing sprites colors quickly on Unity by demand.

 ## Instructions
 ### Step 1